fierystarr/ITI105-Depression-Detection/README.md

 # ITI105-Depression-Detection
-Deployment of depression detection app powered via Streamlit
+Deployment of depression detection app using the Streamlit framework